Popov-Lab-UNC/DELi/docs/cli_docs.rst

 DELi Command Line Interface
 ===========================

-While you can use DELi as a normal package in python, DELi provides a handful of command line tools to make common tasks more straight forward to run.
+While you can use DELi as a normal package in Python, DELi provides a handful of command-line tools to make common tasks more straightforward to run.

-Config commands
+Config Commands
 ---------------
-``deli config`` provides a set of commands for managing the DELi config file
+``deli config`` provides a set of commands for managing the DELi config file.

 ``deli config init``:
 ^^^^^^^^^^^^^^^^^^^^^
-Create a default DELi configuration file
+Create a default DELi configuration file.

-PATH is the path to the deli config directory to initialize.
-If not provided, defaults to ~/.deli
+PATH is the path to the DELi config directory to initialize.
+If not provided, it defaults to ~/.deli.

 .. code-block:: text

     Usage: deli config init [OPTIONS] [PATH]

     Options:
-    -o, --overwrite  Overwrite any existing config directory --help           Show this message and exit.
+      -o, --overwrite  Overwrite any existing config directory.
+      --help           Show this message and exit.

 DELi Data Directory Commands
 ----------------------------
-``deli data`` provides a set of commands for managing the DELi Data Directory
+``deli data`` provides a set of commands for managing the DELi Data Directory.

 ``deli data init``
 ^^^^^^^^^^^^^^^^^^
-Initialize the configuration directory
+Initialize the configuration directory.

-PATH is the path to the deli data directory to initialize.
+PATH is the path to the DELi data directory to initialize.

-NOTE: fix-missing will not overwrite existing sub-directories, while overwrite will. 'overwrite' will also add any missing sub-directories, but also replace existing ones.
+NOTE: The 'fix-missing' option will not overwrite existing sub-directories, while 'overwrite' will.
+The 'overwrite' option will also add any missing sub-directories and replace existing ones.

 .. code-block:: text

     Usage: deli data init [OPTIONS] [PATH]

     Options:
-    -f, --fix-missing  Fix a deli data directory missing sub-directories -o, --overwrite    Overwrite any existing data directories --help             Show this message and exit.
+      -f, --fix-missing  Fix a DELi data directory missing sub-directories.
+      -o, --overwrite    Overwrite any existing data directories.
+      --help             Show this message and exit.

 ``deli data set``
 ^^^^^^^^^^^^^^^^^
-Set the DELi data directory to use for decoding
+Set the DELi data directory to use for decoding.

-PATH is the path to the deli data directory to set.
+PATH is the path to the DELi data directory to set.

-NOTE: if not using --update-config, you will need to set the DELI_DATA_DIR environment variable manually; the command required will be printed after running.
+NOTE: If not using --update-config, you will need to set the DELI_DATA_DIR environment variable manually; the command required will be printed after running.

 .. code-block:: text

     Usage: deli data set [OPTIONS] PATH

     Options:
       -u, --update-config  Update the DELi config to use this data directory as default --help               Show this message and exit.

 ``deli data which``
 ^^^^^^^^^^^^^^^^^^^
 Print the current DELi data directory.
 If the DELi data directory is not set, will print a message and exit with a non-zero status code.

 .. code-block:: text

     Usage: deli data which [OPTIONS]

     Options: